 You can install the Service with a custom name by using the command line.
-Use mwclient.exe example.xml
+Use

 <servicefile> -i "Service Name" to install the Service with a custom name, and use <servicefile> -u "Service Name" to uninstall the Service.

 You can import XML configuration files via the commandline as well.
 The syntax is quite easy.
 Simply execute the configuration client and append the name of the configuration file.
 This could look like this: